symbol/symbol-docs/source/getting-started/first-application.rst

 Congratulations!
 You are the owner of the mosaic.
 Now send some ``foo:token`` to another account announcing a :ref:`transfer transaction <transfer-transaction>`, one of the most commonly used actions in NEM.

-A transfer transaction is composed of three essential attributes:
+A transfer transaction is made of three essential attributes:

 * The recipient address.
 * A message, that can be encrypted or not.
 * An array of mosaics.

 In this example, you are going to send ``10 foo:token`` to ``SC7A4H-7CYCSH-4CP4XI-ZS4G2G-CDZ7JP-PR5FRG-2VBU``.
 You can also include a message, for example ``my first transfer transaction!``.
-Feel free to change recipient address by creating a new account.
+Feel free change the recipient address by creating a new account.

 .. example-code::